centreon/centreon-documentation/en/graph-views/install.md

 ### Using the client

-The Centreon MAP Web interface is now available in Centreon -\> Monitoring -\> MAP.
+The Centreon MAP Web interface is now available in `Monitoring > MAP`.

 ![image](assets/graph-views/install-web-step-4.png)

+*If the content doesn't display, you may empty your browser cache*

 ### Centreon MAP Widget

 By installing the Web interface, you automatically add the Centreon MAP Widget, but you need to perform one last task.
-Go to *Centreon \> Administration \> Extensions* and click on the "Install" button on the widget.
-The result after
+Go to `Administration > Extensions` and click on the "Install" button on the widget.
+The result after installed:
-installed:

 ![image](assets/graph-views/install-web-step-widget.png)